coffebar/dotfiles/README.md

 ## Interesting features

-- Some of wm's binds improved by lua script.
+- Some of wm's binds improved by Lua script.
 Lua has more flexibility than i3config syntax.
 It is a good practice to automatically switch to the appropriate workspace after opening programs using a keyboard shortcut.

 - ``Alt + f`` open a file manager in that directory what was found in clipboard.
 For example, if you copied a file from some program, you can open its directory just by pressing this shortcut.

 - ``Super + ` `` open ssh servers menu to connect.

-- ``Super + \ `` open fuzzy finder to search for local text files in the home directory to edit in NeoVim.
+- ``Super + \ `` open fuzzy finder to search for local text files in the home directory to edit in Neovim.

 - Automatic tiling via [autotiling](https://github.com/nwg-piotr/autotiling) script.
 Split direction depends on the currently focused window dimensions.